 When a coating is applied, periodic maintenance and recoating is required to ensure the integrity of the coating is sustained.
-This will generally mean applying another exterior coat every 7-10 years dependent on the coating used and building location after washing and maintenance.
+This will vary depending on the coating used and the maintenance schedule as outlined by coating manufacturer.
+Periodic washing and maintenance of the boards will also be required.
+This will also vary depending on coating applied, site location and exposure, and specific requirements from coating manufacturer.

-Please refer to the On-Going Maintenance section 12 (page 18) for more information about the required maintenance.
+Please refer to the On-Going Maintenance section 12 (page 19) for more information about the required maintenance.